xyproto/algernon/README.md

     * GCSS: .gcss (rendered as CSS)
     * JSX: .jsx (rendered as JavaScript/ECMAScript)
     * Lua: .lua (a script that provides its own output and content type)
+    * HyperApp: .hyper.js or .hyper.jsx (rendered as HTML)
 * Other files are given a mimetype based on the extension.
 * Directories without an index file are shown as a directory listing, where the design is hardcoded.
 * UTF-8 is used whenever possible.